 c.
 Expand the IPT pilot program for HIV positive individuals to provide nationwide access.

 d.
 Provide training to all relevant health workers nationwide on the technical aspects of program implementation.
-This will be accomplished by the engaging of a National Training Coordinator and additional trainers to be placed in the Botswana National Tuberculosis Programme (BNTP) in the Epidemiology Unit.
+This will be Start Printed Page 37472accomplished by the engaging of a National Training Coordinator and additional trainers to be placed in the Botswana National Tuberculosis Programme (BNTP) in the Epidemiology Unit.

 e.
 Provide technical and support staff needed to expand current pilot programs in IPT and PMTCT to a nation wide level and provide technical support to set up high quality laboratory monitoring and testing for HIV diagnosis and treatment.
 For example, recipients may wish to engage contractors to conduct these activities.

 f.
 Improve the laboratory capacity to provide monitoring and diagnostic testing for HIV positive individuals on anti-retroviral treatment and improve ability to determine eligibility and most effective timing of treatment and care options.
 The cooperative agreement may be accomplished through the limited renovation (within CDC policy guidelines and prior written approval) of buildings and property which will be provided by the Ministry of Health in Francistown, Serowe, and Maun which are the three largest population centers outside of Gaborone, the capital.

 a.
 Collaborate with MOH on designing and implementing the activities listed above, including but not limited to the provision of technical assistance to develop and implement program activities, quality assurance, data management, statistical analysis, and presentation of program methods and findings.